akashsabale01/rails-postgres-starter-template/README.md

 Your Rails application should now be running, and PostgreSQL is successfully configured as your database.

 ### 8. Check Database in PGAdmin
 To verify that your tables were created and the database is set up correctly, you can open PGAdmin and connect to your PostgreSQL server.
-You should see the granite_development and granite_test databases listed.
+You should see the hello_development and hello_test databases listed.